R3Conclave/conclave-core-sdk/conclave-web-host/README.md

 # conclave-web-host
-This is the web-based Conclave host
+This is the web-based Conclave host.